qin-guan/study-harder/docs/np/ict/matt/3-basic-static-analysis.md

 #### `.edata`

+Export Data Section, contains the export directory for the `.exe`.
+Provides export table to specify ordinal values and function names

 #### `.resrc`

 Resources such as images / icons, this section is organized like a file system.

+#### `.debug`

+Debug Information

 ## Addresses